Alexey-T/ATBinHex-Lazarus/doc/readme.md

 This is Lazarus version.

-* Some features disabled via ATBinHexOptions.inc (searching of text, printing, regex hiliting of URLs).
+* Some features disabled via ATBinHexOptions.inc (printing, regex hiliting of URLs)
-* Removed method OpenFile, it used Win API, now use OpenStream.
+* Removed method OpenFile (it used Win API), now use OpenStream
 * Encodings are supported again, via LConvEncoding, in non-unicode modes only